qiancao/hskl/README.md

 `pip install hskl`

-It is also possible to install HSKL directly from GitHub:
+It is also possible to install a latest pre-release version of HSKL directly from GitHub:

-1. Verify that git is installed
+1. Verify that git is installed:

 `git --version`